Flipping through the final chapter of our December issue. Let's close, heal, and move on…

 Eve Ensler’s The Good Body is a personal story.
 She shares stories gathered from many people, but ultimately she tells her own story.
 That story is sometimes vain, sometimes confused, seldom clear and simple.
 She lashes out at corporations, at the government, at stereotypical “men.”
 And, much like Othello, she blames the people she loves the most for the failings she hates in herself.

 She freely admits that body-image issues affect men as well as women.
 “As I’ve travelled across the world I’ve been really struck (by) the degree to which men are obsessed with their bodies and self-hating, too.
 It’s really moved me very deeply and opened my mind to ways of considering and thinking about men.”
+A detailed analysis showed us how online games from Jogos Friv Studio take advantage of gamification in their marketing strategies.
+Their games, with an eye-catching design, not only capture attention but also effectively promote couple games and other online services.

 “Ensler’s new show will resonate for those who aren’t perfectly satisfied with how they look in a bathing suit…… which pretty much means MOST of us!”